-Gas (National Grid Transco PLC) Maintenance of satisfactory gas supply, ensure rapid restoration of an interrupted gas supply including repair to gas mains.
-The primary function of Transco in an incident will be the safe control of gas supplies Electricity North West To provide specialised assistance concerning electricity supplies; to continue to supply electricity; to liaise with other organisations for the provision of emergency supplies.
-Disconnection of cables that constitute a danger to life and property.
-Problems in electricity supply Water (United Utilities) Maintenance of water supplies and sewage disposal arrangements, repairs to water mains and the availability of emergency water supplies during an incident.
-Problems in water supply Telephones (British Telecom) Maintenance and operation of National Telecommunications systems.
-Provision of increase facilities to meet emergency requirements.
-Problems local telephone network supply British Waterways Staff trained in flood relief.
-Provision of pumping, excavating and dredging equipment; marine craft and transport on navigable waterways.
+Gas Maintenance of satisfactory gas Problems in gas supply

+(National Grid Transco PLC) supply, ensure rapid restoration

+of an interrupted gas supply

+including repair to gas mains.

+The primary function of Transco

+in an incident will be the safe

+control of gas supplies

+Electricity North West To provide specialised assistance Problems in electricity

+concerning electricity supplies; to supply

+continue to supply electricity; to

+liaise with other organisations for

+the provision of emergency

+supplies.
+Disconnection of cables

+that constitute a danger to life and

+property.

+Water (United Utilities) Maintenance of water supplies Problems in water supply

+and sewage disposal

+arrangements, repairs to water

+mains and the availability of

+emergency water supplies during

+an incident.

+Telephones Maintenance and operation of Problems local telephone

+(British Telecom) National Telecommunications network supply

+systems.
+Provision of increase

+facilities to meet emergency

+requirements.

+British Waterways Staff trained in flood relief.
+Problems with Lancaster

+Provision of pumping, excavating canal or the Lune

+and dredging equipment; marine Aqueduct.

+craft and transport on navigable

+waterways.